-What the Swiss National Bank (SNB) does is not very clear for many people in Switzerland.
+What the Swiss National Bank (SNB) does is unclear to many people in Switzerland.
 So, I thought it would be interesting to research this subject and write about my findings.

-The Swiss National Bank is quite famous, even abroad, but what does it really do?
-It is because of it that we do not have any interest rate in our bank accounts?
+The Swiss National Bank is quite famous, even abroad, but what does it do?
+It is because of it that we do not have any interest rates in our bank accounts?

 Let’s see in detail what this central bank is doing.
 We will also see that the Swiss National Bank has several unique characteristics.

 The Swiss National Bank (SNB) is the central bank of Switzerland.
 The bank is responsible for creating notes and bills for the Swiss Francs.
 They are only responsible for the monetary policy of the country.
 Their main goal is to stabilize prices (inflation) and help the country’s economy thrive.
 They are required by law to control price stability.
 The SNB needs to avoid both hyperinflation and strong deflation.

 The SNB was founded in 1906 only.
 Before that, many banks could issue banknotes, and the federal council was responsible for the monetary policy.
 Now, the Swiss National Bank is an independent entity that is responsible for these two things.
 So, they have to maintain enough banknotes in circulation and make sure they are secured enough.
 They are responsible for updating the banknotes over time.

 The Swiss National Bank has two head offices.
 The first one is in Bern, the capital of Switzerland.
 And the second one is Zurich, the unofficial economic capital of the country.